Cafetier/TP1/README.md

 - [Product] Add filter search (GetAllProduct)
 - Wishlist
 - Cart
+- Remove index.php and make htaccess redirect to the real index

 ### Design
 - [nav] Register and Connection should be right aligned